shuhao-dong/ble-scan-advertise/README.md

 Please follow the instructions in the above link to install necessary libraries

 ## Test Platform
-Raspberry Pi 5 running Debian GNU/Linux version 12, with Python 3.11.2
+Raspberry Pi 5 running Debian GNU/Linux version 12, with Python 3.11.2. nRF52840 dongle is used as the Bluetooth dongle to receive extended advertisement.
+The dongle is flashed with the HCI controller firmware at: https://github.com/shuhao-dong/BORUS

 ## Install Dependencies

 You have to install the following libraries before you can use the source code scan_adv.c

     sudo apt-get install libssl-dev libbluetooth-dev libmosquitto-dev mosquitto-clients

-Under the directory mqtt-publisher, there are two python files that:

-(1) Test C wrapper subprocess
-(2) Test publisher code

-To run either python, you will need to install the mqtt library in your virtual environment

-    pip install paho-mqtt

 ## Configure Random Static Address